di-unipi-socc/TosKer/doc/lecture/lecture_slide.md

 ---

 ## Feature of TosKer
-- Can deploy Docker container and generic software components
+- Can deploy Docker container and generic software components <!-- .element: class="fragment" -->

-- Can deploy complex application
+- Can deploy complex application <!-- .element: class="fragment" -->

-- use the requirements/capability system of TOSCA
+- Use the requirements/capability system of TOSCA <!-- .element: class="fragment" -->

-- Can manage networking between components
+- Can manage networking between components <!-- .element: class="fragment" -->

 ---

 ## How it works
-1. The application is described using the TOSCA yaml language.
+1. The application is described using the TOSCA yaml language. <!-- .element: class="fragment" -->

-2. The TOSCA file validated and parsed
+2. The TOSCA file is validated and parsed <!-- .element: class="fragment" -->

-3. Is computed the deployment order of the components
+3. The deployment order is computed <!-- .element: class="fragment" -->

-4. The deployments is done by using the Docker
+4. The deployments is executed by using Docker <!-- .element: class="fragment" -->

 ---

 ## Custom Types
 TosKer support only a set of TOSCA types:

+- Docker persistent container `tosker.docker.container.persistent`

 - Docker container `tosker.docker.container`